neworld2020/neworld2020.github.io/_pages/about.md

 > **Introduction**
 > Channel State Information(CSI), according to OSI Model, is a kind of physical layer information.
 It contains information about the propagation process of WIFI signal, and is often used to indoor location.
 In this project, I plan to use CSI to detect whether there are active persons in a space, like a classroom.
 >
 > Its principle is really simple: we set an AP and Station connected to each other, when there are someone walk between them, the WIFI signal will be disturbed.
 We can detect such disturbance as a signal meaning there are active things moving between them.
+You can find my experiment video at [Active People Detection](https://youtu.be/IXZZNA0fULc).
 >
 > **Type**
 > Temporary Project